Ranked & tested

 Best Ethernet Adapters for CPAs During Tax Season (2026)

 Wi-Fi drops at client sites, hotel networks throttle large file uploads, and the conference room access point at a CPE event is shared with 80 other laptops.
-A Gigabit Ethernet adapter is an $18-29 insurance policy you carry in the laptop bag and forget about until April 14th — when it's the only reason your e-file submission goes through without retrying three times.
+A Gigabit Ethernet adapter is a cheap insurance policy you carry in the laptop bag and forget about until April 14th — when it's the only reason your e-file submission goes through without retrying three times.

 | Product | Pricing | Best for | Rating | |